alamRios/natural-language-processing-essentials/README.md

 Trying to find polarity (pos or neg) in a given text from two dictionaries

 ## Aspect mining
-Aspect extraction using machine learning unsupervised methods
+Aspect extraction and finding polarity of aspects using two dictionaries

 ## Text summary
 Generating text summaries using 3 methods, all of them with an extractive focus